 Because of the high demand, it's a landlord's market.
 As a result, we're seeing higher rates fore warehouses and distribution centers. (industrial rentals are up 7.4% year over year), as well as more long-term leases on the market.
 Many developers have begun constructing and releasing speculative spaces with the expectation that tenants will queue up once they are done (or even before they are completed).

 Many organisations are finding themselves unable to get warehouse, cross docking or trans loading arrangements that meet their needs.
 They find themselves looking for solutions that can assist businesses with meeting peak-season demand, consolidating operations under one roof, and/or gaining cost savings for smaller operations.
 Micro breweries for instance can not find the space to store their product in an RTD temperature detected warehouse, so they rely on the 3PL that will co pack and re pack their mixed packs for their beverage line.
 Alcohol, wine, beer, spirits and other drinks/liquor.

 The CWLA is a community of like-minded warehousing & supporting companies.
 We can help you generate leads, stay informed with industry news, regulations, & upcoming events.
-Our association is open to all warehousing, trucking, co-packing, or fulfillment providers.
+The CWLA is open to all warehousing, trucking, co-packing, or fulfillment providers.
 Please contact us if you have any questions.